LaurenzMuessig/scaNpix/README.md

      * Generate data type specific figures (currently only for neuropixel data)

 * Filter:
      * Filter data according to cluster label (neuropixel data only ), minimum number of spikes in any trial or spatial properties.
-The latter will prompt user to indicate the threshold value, filter direction ('gt'=greater than ot 'lt'=lower than) and trial Index.
+The latter will prompt user to indicate the threshold value, filter direction ('gt'=greater than or 'lt'=lower than) and trial Index.
 For the trial index either a single numeric index can be used or any number of valid trial indices can be combined by either Matlab AND _&_ or OR _|_ operators (e.g. to filter for cells that pass threshold in the first 3 trials of a given dataset, set trial index to _1&2&3_).
 Use the _Remove Filter_ option to undo any filtering

 * Analysis:
      * Generate spatial properties for all cells/trials in currently selected data set.
 Result output is into base work space as a cell array named _datasetName__Property_ with cellID in _output{:,1}_ and values as cell-by-trial array in _output{:,2}_.
 Note that cells removed by current filter will be ignored for analysis output